Elijah-Rodriguez/Data-Portfolio/README.md

 # Data Analysis Portfolio

 ## About Me
 Hi, I'm Elijah!
 This is a collection of personal Data Analytics and Machine Learning projects utilizing tools such as SQL, Python, Excel, and BI Tools such as Tableau.
-I'm a graduate from the University of Central Florida eager to apply my foundation of data analytics to help businesses make more confident and meaningful decisions as an entry-level Data Analyst.
+I'm a graduate from the University of Central Florida eager to apply my foundation of data analytics to help businesses make more confident and meaningful decisions as an entry-level Data Analyst/Data Engineer.

 During my time at UCF, I worked to gain strong experience with Python and MySQL, specifically for machine learning applications and simple querying.
 Post-graduation, I have been honing my skills in PostgreSQL, Tableau, and PowerBI while reinforcing my knowledge on fundamentals such as data cleaning and statistical analysis.